FalacerSelene/vim-nuuid/README.md

 nuuid.vim
 ====

 A simple Vim plugin for generating and inserting [UUIDs](http://en.wikipedia.org/wiki/Uuid) in Vim.
 The inspiration for this plugin is the "nguid" snippet expansion in JetBrains ReSharper plugin for Visual Studio.
 The intent is to make working with UUIDs easy in Vim.
-The plugin uses python to generate version 4 UUIDs and lets you use them in the current buffer.
 The UUIDs are inserted as a string of hexadecimal digits in the format "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx".

+This plugin generates version 4 UUIDs, I.E. random UUIDs.
+It will attempt to generate them from the following sources:

+- The system `uuidgen` command, if installed.
+- Using `python` (python2) vim integration, if compiled in.
+- Using native random number generaton.

 Usage
 ----